2007 Aug 6, 5:40

 Running this on a command prompt gives the following:

-However, after a little more experimentation I found this was slightly overkill for my purposes since if I rename the file to helloworld.js and just type its name like a command it is run by
+However, after a little more experimentation I found this was slightly overkill for my purposes since if I rename the file to helloworld.js and just type its name like a command it is

 Microsoft (R) Windows Script Host Version 5.7